chasbro/os-adder/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add the operating-system's abbraviation ("win", "mac", "linux") as a CSS-Class to the body-tag.
+Add the operating-system's abbreviation ("win", "mac", "linux") as a CSS-Class to the body-tag.

 == Description ==

 This plugin adds a abbreviation of the operating system (win, mac, linux) to the body-tag.
-So if there's a OS-difference, you can easily react to it by using the selector (e.g. .mac).
+So if there's a OS-specific difference, you can easily react to it by using the css-selector (e.g. ".mac").

 Next steps of this plugin:
 * adding a settings page